GiuseppeSoriano/MoodPilot/Prototype/Documentation/Documentation.md

 Ekman’s studies demonstrated that these emotions are universally recognized through facial expressions, even in cultures isolated from global influences.
 For instance, widened eyes and raised eyebrows universally signal surprise, while smiles denote happiness.
 This universality suggests a biological basis for basic emotions, enabling effective nonverbal communication.

-### 2.2.3.
-Evolutionary Significance

-Basic emotions play critical roles in survival and social interaction:

-- **Survival**: Emotions like fear and anger prepare the body for immediate action.
-- **Communication**: Facial expressions convey emotional states, facilitating understanding and cooperation.
-- **Social Bonding**: Emotions like happiness and sadness strengthen relationships by eliciting empathy and support.

-By providing a structured understanding of emotions, Discrete Emotion Theory lays the groundwork for practical applications such as Facial Expression Recognition (FER), enhancing human-computer interaction and social robotics.

 ## 2.3.
 The Circumplex Model: Valence and Arousal